 release 2 that are not applied to the database.
 Running the

 unexpected-changesets command will produce the number of changesets applied for

 So, if you want to identifying unexpected changesets that were previously applied to the database, run the

 To run the

 unexpected-changesets command, specify the driver, classpath, and URL in the Liquibase properties file.
-For more information, see Specifying Properties in a Connection Profile.
+For more information, see Create and Configure a liquibase.properties File.
 You can also specify these properties in your command line.

 Then run the

 Note: Enter the name of the changelog you want to use in place of